Family Law Case Management Plan

 In order to make the pre-trial settlement conference a meaningful proceeding, all motions, including discovery motions, must be filed and resolved prior to the pre-trial settlement conference.
-The Master or Judge at the scheduling conference shall establish deadlines for the filing of motions including discovery motions.
+The Magistrate or Judge at the scheduling conference shall establish deadlines for the filing of motions including discovery motions.

 2.1.2 Evidence Requiring Advance Notice

 The scheduling Order shall also provide a deadline for the notice required by any party who intends to use video depositions per Md.
 Rule 2-416, computer generated evidence per Md.
 Rule 2-504.3 or summary exhibits per Md.
 Rule 5-1006.